 What is Mile-a-Minute Weed?

-Mile-a-minute weed (MAMW) is an aggressive threat to Michigan’s native plants and wildlife.
-As of December 2023, the Barry-Calhoun-Kalamazoo Cooperative Invasive Species Management Area (BCK CISMA) has confirmed this invasive species in 33 locations across three townships in Calhoun County by surveying over 7,700 acres!
+Mile-a-minute weed (MAMW) threatens Michigan’s environment and agricultural economy.
+As of December 2023, the Barry-Calhoun-Kalamazoo Cooperative Invasive Species Management Area (BCK CISMA) has confirmed this invasive species in 80 locations across three townships in Calhoun County by surveying over 10,000 acres.

-MAMW, Persicaria perfoliata, decreases native vegetation and habitat by covering and suffocating the vegetation with its dense foliage and the vegetation is suppressed due to lack of sunlight.
-MAMW can be a major economic issue in Christmas tree plantations and landscape nurseries as the plant can smoother out the trees.
-It can rapidly colonize forest edges, wetlands, roadsides, and streambanks.
+MAMW, Persicaria perfoliata, decreases native vegetation and habitat by covering and suffocating the vegetation with its dense foliage.
+MAMW has the potential for economic issues in Christmas tree plantations and landscape nurseries as the plant can smother out the trees.
+It can colonize forest edges, wetlands, roadsides, and stream banks rapidly.
 Wildlife is also impacted by MAMW infestation in natural areas.

 Have you seen this plant?

 Mile-a-minute weed is native to India and East Asia.
 It was first introduced in Oregon in 1890s but was eradicated.
 It was accidentally reintroduced to York County, Pennsylvania in the 1930's in holly seed.
-Since then, MAMW has spread to all mid-Atlantic states, across the Midwest, and is now in Michigan.
+Since then, MAMW has spread to all mid-Atlantic states, across the Midwest, and as of 2020, in Michigan.

 What does mile-a-minute weed look like?